austin-starks/NextTrade/README.md

 A system to create, test, optimize, and deploy algorithmic trading strategies

+For a faster, more configurable next-generation platform, check out NexusTrade: https://nexustrade.onrender.com/

 ## Features
 1. Combine conditions to form compound conditions.
 Combine compound conditions and create trading strategies.
     - For example: